-If you lived in Cocos (Keeling) Islands instead of United States, you would:
+If you moved to Cocos (Keeling) Islands from the United States, you would:

 BE 8.22 TIMES MORE LIKELY TO BE UNEMPLOYED